VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/Galaxies/Coding-Galaxies/Web-Dev-Galaxy/Back-End/Node.JS.md

 	3. `import fs from 'node:fs/promises'`  `await fs.readFile(< pathToResource> , 'utf8')` > we use ***ASYNC/AWAIT*** (best method)
 	- ***NOTE*** : the encoding is *OPTIONAL* :
 		- When we don't specify an Encoding type, the content sent is a ***BUFFER*** type which browsers can interpret correctly using the specified `Content-Type` , it is also recommended not to specify an encoding type and let `Node and the browser` take care of that

+## NOTE :
+- Remember when i said we need to handle errors, well when the user wants to navigate to a file we don't have one of the errors will get is `ENOENT` : `Error NO Entity` which is a clue that we need to serve the user with a `404`
+	- So prepare a 404 page

 ## Sanitization
 - It's about sanitizing user input to prevent attacks like : `XSS, SQLi, SSTI etc.`